opensearch-project/project-website/_posts/2023-04-19-Announcing-Data-Prepper-2.2.0.md

 ---

 Data Prepper 2.2.0 is now available for [download](https://opensearch.org/downloads.html#data-prepper)!
-This release has a number of changes that help with Data Prepper’s reliability and data delivery assurances.
+This release introduces a number of changes that help with Data Prepper’s reliability and data delivery assurances.

 ## S3-based dead-letter queue for OpenSearch

 Prior to Data Prepper 2.2.0, the `opensearch` sink could only write failed events to a local file.
-This required logging into your cloud instance or machine to retrieve failed events as well creating a different infrastructure to export them.
+This required logging in to your cloud instance or machine to retrieve failed events as well creating a different infrastructure to export them.

-Now, the `opensearch` sink can write documents from failed events directly in to an Amazon S3 dead-letter-queue (DLQ).
+Now, the `opensearch` sink can write documents from failed events directly into Amazon Simple Storage Service (Amazon S3) objects.
+You can now use these objects as an alternate dead-letter-queue (DLQ).
 This helps you analyze event failures without having to retrieve them locally.
 Furthermore, users that run on a serverless infrastructure can avoid maintaining a persistent fail state on serverless machines.